-There are other situations where it is beyond anybody’s control where a mortgage loan closing can get delayed.
+There are other situations where it is beyond anybody’s control where a mortgage closing can get delayed.
 There are situations where the appraisal comes in at a lower value than the purchase price.
 In cases like this, an appraisal rebuttal needs to be done and that takes time.
-If the appraisal rebuttal is not successful, both the home buyer and home seller needs to go back to the negotiation table and renegotiate the purchase price.
+If the appraisal rebuttal is not successful, both the home buyer and home seller need to go back to the negotiation table and renegotiate the purchase price.

 Timeline For Clear To Close: 30 Days Or Less